Local evidence debugger

 Debug a wrong tool call locally

-Attach a safe trace to a PR
+Attach share-checked evidence to a PR

 Catch stalled agent runs in CI